What are Eigenvalues and Eigenvectors?

 - Therefore, Eigenvector should be a non-null vector

-- Now Eigenvalues: We are required to find a number of values, known as eigenvalues such that
+- We are required to find a number of values, known as eigenvalues such that

 Eigenvalues are represented as lambda.

-- Determinant of a matrix is a number that is computed from a square matrix.
-It is basic arithmetic where the diagonal elements are multiplied by each other and then they are substracted together.
-As the above equation should not be invertible, we need to ensure that the determinant of the matrix is 0.
+- The determinant of a matrix is a number that is computed from a square matrix.
+In a nutshell, the diagonal elements are multiplied by each other and then they are subtracted together.
+We need to ensure that the determinant of the matrix is 0.

-- Last component: Identity Matrix.
-A square matrix which has 1 as diagonal and all other elements are 0 is known as an identity matrix.
-Identity matrix is represented as I:
+- Last component: We need an Identity Matrix.
+An identity square matrix is a matrix that has 1 in diagonal and all of its elements are 0.
+The identity matrix is represented as I:

 We can represent

 As:A * x - lambda * x = 0

 Now, we need to compute a characteristic equation.